Skip to main content

 About the department.
 Training future leaders, advancing discoveries, caring compassionately.

-Learn more about Dr. Falk and the Department’s Vice Chairs, including Lee Berkowitz, MD, Vice Chair for Faculty Affairs; Debra Bynum, MD, MMEL, FACP, Vice Chair for Education; Cristin Colford, MD, Vice Chair for Clinical Services; Spencer Dorn, MD, MPH, MHA, Vice Chair for Care Innovation; Keisha Gibson, MD, MPH, Vice Chair for Diversity and Inclusion; Meghan McCann, Vice Chair for Hospital Integration; Linda Raftery, Vice Chair for Administration; and Janet Rubin, MD, Vice Chair for Research.
+Learn more about Dr. DeWalt and the Department’s Vice Chairs, including Gerald Hladik, MD, Vice Chair for Faculty Affairs; Debra Bynum, MD, MMEL, FACP, Vice Chair for Education; Cristin Colford, MD, Executive Vice Chair; Spencer Dorn, MD, MPH, MHA, Vice Chair for Care Innovation; Linda Raftery, Vice Chair for Administration; and Janet Rubin, MD, Vice Chair for Research, Deepa Kirk, MD, Associate Vice Chair for Outpatient Services.

 Chair, Department of Medicine

-Dr. Falk was appointed as Chair of the University of North Carolina Department of Medicine in July, 2015 after having served as Chief of the Division of Nephrology and Hypertension from July, 1993 through May, 2015.
+Dr. DeWalt was appointed Chair of the University of North Carolina Department of Medicine in July 2025 after serving as Chief of the Division of General Medicine and Clinical Epidemiology, as well as Director of the UNC Institute for Healthcare Quality Improvement.

 Vice Chair of Faculty Affairs, Department of Medicine